 “I started singing at the age of 3 at church, then professionally 15 years later.”

-I can’t help myself being quite surprised by the differences your voice may have from speaking to singing.
+As a matter of fact, I can’t help myself being quite surprised by the differences your voice may have from speaking to singing.
 Have you had to sort of work for that, or did it come naturally?

 “The Jersey Sound was not only a creative thing that resulted in music and performers.
 It was a spiritual thing.
 I mean we could have danced all night long on Saturday at the Zanzibar with Tony Humphries, ending up with Gospel at 9 O’clock in the morning, and all of us not getting back home until noon.
 That’s how we got to hear from artists like Ce Ce Rogers, Adeva, Ceybil, Gerideau… All from New Jersey!”